mohamahu/dhis2_school_inspection/README.md

 How to run the application:
-In order to run this application you need go through authentication in the dhis2 platfrom.
+In order to run this application you need go through authentication in the dhis2 platform.
 You can send me a request on the following mail: mohamahu@uio.no